bbc/audio-orchestration/Readme.md

 If you are modifying the software to create your experience you may have to make your source code modifications available under the terms of the GPL license.

-You may [contact BBC R&D](https://www.bbc.co.uk/rd/contacts) to discuss alternative licensing options; however the BBC is under no obligation to offer alternative terms.
+You may [contact BBC R&D](https://www.bbc.co.uk/rd/contacts) to discuss alternative licensing options.
+(Please note, the BBC is under no obligation to offer alternative terms.)

 # Contributing